jblevins32/DL_project/README.md

     - `data_processing.py`: Extracts data from the chosen dataset and sets it up for training
     - `inference.py`: Run inference on the trained model
     - `models.py`: NN model definitions.
 Here you can make models and choose which to utilize
-    - `solver.py`: Core function for training the model, called from `run.py`
+    - `solver_kitti.py`: Core function for training the model, called from `run.py`
     - `train.py`: Loads hyperparameters for the model and runs the training
 - `config.yaml`: Model training hyperparameters
 - `environment.yaml`: Conda environment

+## Note: some other files are created and not yet stored in their appropriate location in the file structure presented above ^.

 ## Conda:
 - Create env from `environment.yaml`